AimbotParce/Python-CLI/README.md

 # Python-CLI
-Layout to make an easy CLI in python.
+Very simple automatic CLI for python.

 Just add to bin/ any command you want to be able to execute.
 You can sort them into folders if you wish.